 1. Not Filing Tax Disclosures

-One of the most common mistakes that expats make is neglecting to file their tax return after moving to another country, which can result in tax return obligations increasing every year.
+One of the most common mistakes that expats make is neglecting to file their tax returns after moving to another country, which can result in tax return obligations increasing every year.
 Filing a U.S tax return, however, may allow you to deduct some of the income earned abroad under the terms of the foreign earned income exclusion.
 Expats from the United States are also required to submit a Report of Foreign Bank and Financial Accounts (FBAR) to the Treasury Department if your cumulative account balance in foreign bank accounts ever exceeds $10,000.
 Failing to do so can result in fines of greater than $100,000.

 Getting ready for your move?
 Don’t miss our moving abroad checklist